-The CARES Act expands who is eligible for unemployment and includes a $600 per week unemployment increase for four months.
+- Coronavirus Aid, Relief, and Economic Security Act (CARES) – The first coronavirus relief plan, the Coronavirus Aid, Relief, and Economic Security Act (CARES) passed in March of 2020, expanded who is eligible for unemployment benefits and included a $600 per week unemployment increase for four months.

 When it’s time to file your taxes, you will receive Form 1099-G which will show the amount of unemployment income you received.
 Form 1099-G will also show any federal taxes you had taken out of your unemployment pay.

 Tax Tips for People Receiving Unemployment Income

 - Adjust your withholdings.
 Once you are able to find a job, take your unemployment income into account when you are filling out a W-4 withholding certificate for your employer.
 This is especially important if you didn’t have federal taxes withheld from your unemployment income.

 - Take out federal taxes.
 Because unemployment income is taxable, one option is to have federal taxes taken out of your unemployment income so there are no surprises when it’s time to file your taxes.
 Taxpayers can choose to withhold up to 10% from unemployment benefits by filling out a Form W-4V Voluntary Withholding Request and giving it to the agency that pays their benefits.
 If you don’t choose voluntary withholding, or if you don’t withhold enough you can make estimated tax payments.